Summary: All small and midsized business (SMB) owners need to become familiar with the most common types of social engineering used by hackers.

 The best advice to guard against phishing is to pay close attention and always think before you click.

-Cyberstalking and Online Cyber Bullying are on the rise.
+Cyberstalking and cyberbullying are on the rise.
 These cyberattacks are launched through social media posts, comments, direct messages and emails.
 The statements contained therein are usually threatening or damaging to the target’s reputation.
 The attacks can be directed at businesses and individuals and then distributed publicly or directed at friends and colleagues, who get drawn into the fray.
 The attacker generally will try to slander a victim to ruin their reputation or blackmail them for money or some other asset.
 Also, political activists sometimes use cyberstalking to attack their enemies and advance their agendas.
 Unfortunately, some cyberstalkers and bullies just do it for fun.

 Ransomware is increasingly popular with cybercriminals.
 It is a type of malware that encrypts a victim's files, making it impossible to access them.
 The hacker then demands a ransom.
 Generally, when the ransom payment has been transmitted to the attackers, they will provide a decryption key to allow the victims to restore access to their data.